SteppedinthisJig/LinuxScripts/README.md

-# LinuxRice
+# LinuxScripts
-Old Hyprland Rice dotfiles
+Old Hyprland Scripts I used for stuff